loopeer/PullSwitcher/README.md

 # PullSwitcher

-This library is learn from [liaohuqiu/android-Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh) and learn the pull to next layout effect from [zzz40500/Android-PullToNextLayout](https://github.com/zzz40500/Android-PullToNextLayout)
+This library is learn from [liaohuqiu/android-Ultra-Pull-To-Refresh](https://github.com/liaohuqiu/android-Ultra-Pull-To-Refresh) and learn the pull to next layout effect from [zzz40500/Android-PullToNextLayout](https://github.com/zzz40500/Android-PullToNextLayout), this fragments adapter make the fragment hide or show in the activity.
+So, you can keep data in those.

 Screeshot
 ====